Apply for a Transportation Security Clearance

 • travel away from Canada or the US before becoming a Permanent Resident (if currently a Permanent Resident)

-If you spent 6 months or more (cumulative, residency or travel) outside of Canada and the US , you’ll need to submit additional information and documents.
+If you spent 6 months or more (cumulative, residency and/or travel) outside of Canada and the US , you’ll need to submit additional information and documents.

 You can find more details on these documents in the Guidelines for Transportation Security Clearance (TSC) Applications with Extended Out-of-Country (OOC) Implications.

-The guidelines list the extra information or documents that you need to submit, depending on the time you’ve spent outside of the country.
+The guidelines list the extra information or documents that you need to submit, depending on how much time you’ve spent outside of the country.